Engee documentation

 L = 1.00 ± 0.02; # Длина подвеса маятника

-The tolerance symbol ± can be entered via the LaTeX command on the command line: \pm.
-After pressing tab, you will get a symbol that can be used in calculations and is interpreted within some libraries, in particular Measurements.
+Access symbol ± you can enter it using the LaTeX command on the command line: \pm.
+After pressing the tab, you will receive a symbol that can be used in calculations and which is interpreted within some libraries, in particular Measurements.

-The role of the Measurements library is to handle spreads (tolerances) correctly.
-For example, so that subtracting a measurement from itself does not double the error spread.
+The role of the library Measurements The goal is to handle the spreads (tolerances) correctly.
+For example, so that subtracting a measurement from the same measurement does not double the error spread.

 In [ ]: